Episode 106: Dust-Up at the Diner [ft. Lauren Adams]

 WINK: Yeah.

 SAMMO: Her lower half is made of pie.
-Her lower half is pie.
+She’s… her lower half is pie.

 PLECK: I thought that was a dress she was wearing.